iotdomain/iotdomain-standard/iotconnect-standard.md

 ## \$batch: Publish Batch With Multiple Events

 The optional \$batch publication indicates the publisher provides multiple events.
-This is intended to reduce bandwidth in case for high frequency sampling of multiple values with a reduced publication rate.
+This is intended to reduce bandwidth in case for high frequency sampling of multiple values.
 Consumers must process the events in the provided order, as if they were sent one at a time.

 Address:  **\{zone}/\{publisher}/\{node}/\$batch**